dswineherd/dswineherd/README.md

 - 👋 Hi, I’m @dswineherd, nice to meet you!
-- 🌱 I’m currently learning about DevOps.
-I'm Linux Sysadmin and Middleware Admin.
+- 🌱 I’m currently learning about DevOps and CD/CI projects.
+I'm Linux Sysadmin, Middleware Admin and AWS Solution Architect Associate.
 - 💞️ I’m looking to collaborate on projects to improve my knowledge.
-- 📫 How to reach me in RRSS as IG: drewswineherd or TW: @dswineherd

 <!---
 dswineherd/dswineherd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.